Christian Whitehead

-Christian Whitehead, also known by his alias The Taxman, is an Australian video game programmer and designer.
-He is most recognized for his work creating updated ports of early games in Sega's Sonic the Hedgehog series, as well as being the lead developer of an original game in the series, Sonic Mania.
-He has also developed multiple remakes of classic Sonic games and most recently, the remasters in Sonic Origins.
+Christian Whitehead, also known as The Taxman, is an Australian video game programmer and designer.
+He is most recognized for his work creating updated ports of early games in Sega's Sonic the Hedgehog series, as well as being a lead developer of an original game in the series, Sonic Mania.
+In late 2018, Whitehead co-founded indie development studio Evening Star, which launched its first game, Penny's Big Breakaway, in early 2024.

 Career

 In 2006, Whitehead worked as a freelance 3D animator with the company Kine Graffiti.
+Since 2009, he has focused on game development, developing various fangames based on the Sonic the Hedgehog series, starting with a 2007 fangame entitled Retro Sonic.
+The game became notable after its release for its accuracy to the games, despite not being a ROM hack or modification to an existing Sonic game.
+Retro Sonic later merged with two other Sonic fangames, Sonic XG and Sonic Nexus, to form Retro Sonic Nexus.

-Since 2009, he has focused on game development, developing various fangames based on the Sonic the Hedgehog series.
-In 2009, Whitehead produced a "proof-of-concept" video of Sonic CD running on an iPhone using his own custom engine, the "Retro Engine".
+In 2009, Sega asked fans for ideas on a game to port to iOS.
+As a response, Whitehead produced a "proof-of-concept" video of Sonic CD running on an iPhone using his own custom engine, the "Retro Engine".
 In an interview with Steven O'Donnell of Good Game: Spawn Point, Whitehead proclaims that he spent "about a year or so" convincing Sega to let him work on the Sonic CD port.
 In 2009, a video regarding Sonic CD from Whitehead was taken down, leading Eurogamer to report that Whitehead possibly faced a cease and desist letter from Sega, which Whitehead claimed was false.
 The port was released for Xbox 360, PlayStation 3, iPhone and Android in 2011.
 His remake was so successful that he, along with developer Simon "Stealth" Thomley of the studio Headcannon, would later be commissioned to remaster Sonic the Hedgehog and Sonic the Hedgehog 2 for mobile devices.

-Although he, along with Headcannon, released a proof-of-concept video for a Sonic the Hedgehog 3 remaster in 2014, Sega did not greenlight the port.
+Although he, along with Headcannon, released a proof-of-concept video for a Sonic the Hedgehog 3 remaster in 2014, Sega did not greenlight the port, which Thomley assumed to be in part of Michael Jackson's contribution to the music.
 In 2015, it was announced that Whitehead would be involved in his first non-Sonic game, Freedom Planet 2.
 In 2017, Whitehead, in collaboration with Headcannon and PagodaWest Games, developed and released their own original title in the Sonic series, titled Sonic Mania.
-In 2018, Sonic Mania became Sonic Mania Plus, with the release of the Encore DLC.
-Sonic Mania Plus was developed by Whitehead, Headcannon, PagodaWest Games, and the now included HyperKinetic.
+In 2018, Sonic Mania was re-released as Sonic Mania Plus, which added additional content to the original game.
+Sonic Mania Plus was developed by Whitehead, Headcannon, PagodaWest Games, and the now included Hyperkinetic Studios.
 Whitehead also contributed to the development of Sonic Origins, providing a new version of the engine used in the remasters.
-Whitehead is currently working on Freedom Planet 2, built with the Unity engine, for PC, Mac, and Linux.

-In late 2018, Whitehead and other development members behind Sonic Mania founded their own studio Evening Star Studio, where he serves as creative director and lead engine architect.
+In late 2018, Whitehead and other development members behind Sonic Mania founded their own studio Evening Star, where he serves as creative director and lead engine architect.
+In 2022, the studio signed a publishing deal with Private Division; their first title, Penny's Big Breakaway, was released in 2024.